ANONYMOUS609/FileStorage/README.md

 # File Store
-- **An android mobile application to store and retreive PDF files using google firebase database.**
+> - An android mobile application to store and retreive PDF files using google firebase database.

 <br/>